 While every episode will be available from the time you complete registration, we encourage you to return to this series once a month.
 Research shows that when it comes to integrity, like exercise, consistency is key.

-The Course Includes
+The Series Includes

 - 12 short films on topics salient to medical professionalism